TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/InstallTheNewSource/Index.rst

 .. note::

-   The recommended installation of TYPO3 is based on composer.
+   The recommended installation of TYPO3 is based on Composer.

 Upgrading a Composer Based System